Garvit-77/LFX-Kubearmor/README.md

          }
      }
      ```
+     This Script can be found by name list-containers.go in LFX-Tasks Dir

 3. **Replace Container Names in KubeArmor Policy**:
    - Modify the Go script to replace the container names in the KubeArmor policy template: